 Rape Trauma Service (RTS) is an organization that serves the Bay Area with comprehensive education and services for victims of assault.
 I found several of their points on consent to be helpful, and I wanted to share them as most adults my age never received this type of education.

 Sex is an important aspect of any intimate adult relationship.
 It can be a beautiful thing that bonds you to your romantic partner.
 It can also be the worst thing that has ever happened to you.
 To prevent this from happening, all you have to do is take one minute to ask for consent.
 This applies in all relationships, to all genders, and all sexual orientations.
 Consent does not discriminate.
 Consent creates a platform for communication, which is the foundation of a healthy relationship.
-Here are some simple steps that you can follow:

 The first rule of consent is an enthusiastic yes.
 Imagine if I were to say “you won a free trip to Italy, bring whoever you want on this private jet!
 Do you want to go?”
 Unless you hate delicious food and beautiful places, your answer would be “YES.”
 Not “umm, I don’t know,” not “I’m not sure.”